Sydneigh/Digital-Marketing-Campaign-Data-Analytics-Strategy-for-The-Fever-/README.md

  4   Results

+ Data Analytics Strategy

-What are two conclusions that  can drawn about the Theater Outcomes by Launch Date?
+What are two conclusions that we can draw about the Theater Outcomes by Launch Date?
 The first conclusion we can draw from the "Outcomes Based on Launch Date" line graph is there are more campaigns launched overall in May, June, July.
 The second conclusion we can draw is campaigns launched in May had a higher incidence of success.
 Louise should launch future campaigns in May.

 What can you conclude about the Outcomes based on Goals?
 From the "Outcomes Based on Goals" chart, we can conclude that campaigns with lower goals are more successful.
 Campaigns with goals less than $5000 had the highest incidence of success.

 What are some limitations of this dataset?
 The main limitation is the lack of  information about the backers, the people who are  donating the money.
-Having the demographic information can help Louise create a persona-based segmentation marketing strategy for future fundraising endeavours.

 What are some other possible tables and/or graphs that we could create?
 Column Chart
 Bar Graph